 After the visual assessment, the EGC compared apples and pears on a conceptual level.
 The Board of Appeal concluded that, despite different types of fruit being depicted in these images, these fruits were still similar because of their origin, size, colour and texture.
 But the truth is that none of these characteristics is featured in either of the trademark logos.
 The EGC believes a person would have to be quite knowledgeable about fruit and perform an abstract analysis to recognise any conceptual similarity between the two trademarks.
 For instance, it is unlikely that the general public would know that both apples and pears belong to the same plant family (Rosaceae).
 What is more, the conceptual comparison should not be based on generic terms such as ‘fruit’, but should examine the specific images used: i.e. a bitten apple with a leaf, as opposed to a pear with a stem.

-The EGC decided there was no similarity between the trademarks, which is why they felt it was unnecessary to investigate Apple’s reputation as a determining factor in this case.
-Pear Technologies will now be able to register their trademark in the trademark register – provided Apple does not appeal this decision.
+Remarkably, the EGC decided there was no similarity between the trademarks, which is why they felt it was unnecessary to investigate Apple’s reputation as a determining factor in this case.